yogeshxd/ChucK/README.md

 <h1>ChucK</h1>
 ChucK is a discord bot that does all the stuff you can ever imagine of.
-From moderationm to playing music to little games, it covers it all.
+From moderation to playing music to little games, it covers it all.

 Need to tweek a some things like bot token and your discord id.